cutechess/sloppy/README.txt

 CONFIGURATION

    Sloppy ignores all command line arguments.
-Instead, you can configure Sloppy by editing the config file ("config").
+Instead, you can configure Sloppy by editing the config file ("sloppy.conf").

 ASCII INTERFACE COMMANDS